 ShulmanSays: Where did you study the follicular arts and hone your stylistic chops?

-Staci Linklater: I started at a local cosmetology school called Vogue Academy, but when it closed down in the middle of my studies, I finished at the Academy for Career Education, a high-end vocational school which also had dental hygienist and nursing programs.
+Staci Linklater: I started at a local cosmetology school called Vogue Academy, but when it closed down in the middle of my studies, I finished at the Academy for Career Education, a high-end vocational school that also had dental hygienist and nursing programs.
 After graduating and earning my license, I went to work for Bob & Joanne Brand as an assistant.
 That truly set me on the path to success behind the chair, which is one of the reasons I created an assistant program at Globe Salon.
-All the best hairdressers I know began as an assistant, and the program I developed is essentially a work-and-learn apprenticeship.
+All the best hairdressers I know began as assistants, and the program I developed is essentially a work-and-learn apprenticeship.

 When and where did you establish Staci Hairstylist to the Hip?

 It was in 1992, and I was practicing at Brand New Look (Bob and Joanne Brand’s freestanding salon at Jones & Oakey) as a commissioned stylist.
 I decided to build my own brand, aiming at a style-forward clientele.
-It helped that my partner ran a magazine [James was the founding publisher and editor of Scope Magazine, that evolved into what is now Las Vegas Weekly], as it gave me a ready and affordable outlet for local advertising.
+It helped that my partner ran a magazine [James was the founding publisher and editor of Scope Magazine, which evolved into what is now Las Vegas Weekly], as it gave me a ready and affordable outlet for local advertising.

 How did Globe Salon come about?

 After almost 10 years in the industry and having been featured in the 2001 bestseller Success Without College: Why Your Child May Not Have to Go to College Right Now—and May Not Have to Go at All, by former New York Times editor, Linda Lee, I decided it was time to both grow and to provide opportunity.
 We began the process of business planning in 1998, and the whole thing took about 18 months.
 I would leave our mentor’s office in tears sometimes.
-The realities of operating a business were sometimes hard to accept, but we pushed through, and opened the first Globe Salon on Nevada Day in 2000, at 1121 South Decatur, Suite #130, in Westland Fair at Charleston and Decatur.
+The realities of operating a business were sometimes hard to accept, but we pushed through and opened the first Globe Salon on Nevada Day in 2000, at 1121 South Decatur, Suite #130, in Westland Fair at Charleston and Decatur.

 Why the move to DTLV?
 When did this happen?

 The vision always was to be part of the Downtown revitalization.
-We had traveled around for years to various artsy, trendy neighborhoods in revitalizing areas, and we had already experienced the first sign of that in Las Vegas in the ‘90s, with Vintage Madness and the Enigma Garden Cafe.
+We had traveled around for years to various artsy, trendy neighborhoods in revitalizing areas, and we had already experienced the first sign of that in Las Vegas in the ‘90s with Vintage Madness and the Enigma Garden Cafe.
 So, we were confident that Las Vegas would have its turn.
 The move happened after the expiration of our lease at Westland Fair in early 2008.
 Ready or not, the time had come to be Downtown!
 It was a whirlwind.
-We did the entire move (to 900 Las Vegas Boulevard South; Suite 130.
-At Soho Lofts, in the Arts District)—from negotiating the lease, to the design and build-out, to opening in July 2008—in about 4 months.
+We did the entire move (to 900 Las Vegas Boulevard South, Suite 130.
+At Soho Lofts, in the Arts District)—from negotiating the lease to the design and build-out to opening in July 2008—in about 4 months.
 Then, the salon won a national design award and was named to Elle’sTop 100 Salons” list (twice!).
 It was all very exciting!

 What prompted the recent expansion to the Summerlin area?